aprameyak/StockUp/README.md

 # Kitchen Pantry App

 The Kitchen Pantry App is a functional and user-friendly interface that allows users to efficiently manage their pantry inventory.
-With this app, users can perform CRUD (Create, Read, Update, Delete) operations to add, remove, or update food items and their quantities.
+Users can perform CRUD (Create, Read, Update, Delete) operations to add, remove, or update food items and their quantities.
 Real-time updates ensure a seamless experience, making it easy to keep track of pantry stock.

 Features
 * CRUD Functionality: Add, remove, and modify pantry items with ease.